 The MCC MASI 750 Sports Club

 Ukhanyo Primary school is the only primary school in the Masiphumelele township.
-Pupils play a limited amount of organized sport due to lack of facilities and sports staff.
-An organized sports programme would give youth the excitement they seek, empower them, connect and give fellowship, build problem solving skills, encourage a sense of community in the township, encourage positive team work, increase self-esteem and provide employment.
+They play a limited amount of organized sport due to lack of facilities and sports staff.
+An organized sports programme will give the youth the excitement they seek, empower them, connect and give fellowship, assist problem solving skills, encourage a sense of community in the township, encourage positive team work, increase self-esteem and provide employment amongst other advantages.

-Through the support of the MCC and further individual donations, we aim to give the pupils of Ukhanyo Primary school access to quality coaching, increased organized school sport, competitive matches/tournaments through full participation.
-The initial donation will provide three cricket nets, which will build on the successful establishment of an all-weather running track provided by Masicorp in 2016.
-More
+Through the support of the MCC and further individual donations, we aim to give the pupils of Ukhanyo Primary school access to quality coaching, increased organized school sport, and competetive matches/tournaments through full participation.
+The initial donation will provide three cricket nets, which will build on the successful establishment of the all-weather running track provided by Masicorp in 2016.

 This will ensure that through organized sport, learners will develop an increased sense of purpose, self-belief, teamwork, honour, discipline and physical/emotional wellbeing.

 The project is lead by former South African cricketer and local resident Vince van der Bijl who is working alongside Ukhanyo School coach/PT instructor, Nceba Jonas.
 Nceba is currently the only instructor for 1,860 pupils.
 Each pupil receives one PT lesson every week, with the existing facilities consisting of one hard court netball court and a short sprint hard track and an open unusable potholed field with no posts or demarcated lines.